Esperanto culture

 Esperanto culture refers to the shared cultural experience of the Esperantujo, or Esperanto-speaking community.
-Despite being a constructed language, Esperanto has a history dating back to the late 19th century, and shared socio-cultural norms have developed among its speakers.
+Despite being a constructed language, Esperanto has a history dating back to the late 19th century, and shared socio-cultural mores have developed among its speakers.
 Some of these can be traced back to the initial ideas of the language's creator, Ludwig Zamenhof, including the theory that a global second language would foster international communication.
 Others have developed over time, as the language has allowed different national and linguistic cultures to blend together.
-Some Esperanto speakers have also researched the language's ideologies.

 Esperanto culture also includes art, literature, and music, as well as international celebrations and cultural exchanges such as the Pasporta Servo.

-Native speakers

-Native Esperanto speakers are people who have acquired Esperanto as one of their native languages.
-As of 1996, there were 350 or so attested cases of families with native Esperanto speakers.
-Estimates from associations indicate that there are currently around 1,000 Esperanto-speaking families, involving perhaps 2,000 children.
-In all known cases, speakers are natively multilingual, being raised in both Esperanto and either the local national language or the native language of their parents.
-In all but a handful of cases, it was the father who used Esperanto with the child.
-In the majority of such families, the parents had the same native language, though in many the parents had different native languages, and only Esperanto in common.